 These banks have both a physical and a digital presence.
 For instance, RBC has 1,201 branches and 4,240 ATMs across Canada, as well as easy-to-use online, mobile, and phone banking options.

-There are two main types of bank accounts in Canada that serve distinct purposes:
+There are two main types of bank accounts in Canada that serve distinct purposes: Chequing accounts and Savings accounts.

 - Does the bank have specialized accounts or offers for newcomers or international students?
-Whether you’re coming to Canada as a permanent resident or an international student, your financial needs as a newcomer will be different from those of residents who’ve been here longer and don’t have financial ties abroad.
+Whether you’re coming to Canada as a permanent resident or an international student, your financial needs as a newcomer will be different from those of residents who have been here longer and don’t have financial ties abroad.
 Some of the larger banks, like RBC, have distinct newcomer banking products that are specially designed to meet your requirements.

 - Do they have a good reputation of service and does their mission align with your interests?
-Be sure to check if the bank you’re choosing has a good reputation, has advisors who are able and willing to explain financial products to you, and answers your questions.
+Be sure to check if the bank you’re choosing has a good reputation, has advisors who are able and willing to explain financial products to you, and answer your questions.
 As a newcomer, you want a trusted banking partner who understands your needs, so compare customer reviews and ask your friends in Canada about their experience with their banks.
 Also, look at awards or recognitions the banks may have received.
-For instance, the Global Finance magazine ranked RBC as the #1 World’s Best Bank in North America in 2021.
+For instance, the Global Finance magazine ranked RBC as the #1 Best Bank in North America in 2021.

 Not all bank accounts are the same.
 The requirements, fees, and account features may vary based on the financial institution and the banking product you’ve picked.
 Here are some things you should compare to find a bank account that meets your needs: